simonvh/gimmemotifs-manuscript/manuscript.md

 large, with a mean maximum difference of 0.05.
 The largest difference (~0.24) is found for factors that were not assayed by ENCODE, such as ONECUT1, SIX2 and TP73, and are therefore not present in the Factorbook motif database.
-Unsuprisingly, the databases that were based on motif collections of different sources (Kheradpour, Madsen, RSAT and Gimme) generally perform best.
+Unsurprisingly, the databases that were based on motif collections of different sources (Kheradpour, Madsen, RSAT and Gimme) generally perform best.
 It should be noted that motif databases that were based on motif identification from ChIP-seq peaks are expected to have an edge in this analysis.